princejohnsantillan/weave/README.md

 ```

 #### required
-By default, when the token cannot be matched or interpolated, the token is left as is.
+By default, if a token cannot be matched with a value, the token is left as is.
 `required` allows you to change this behavior and make it throw an exception instead.
 ```php
 weave('Hi {{name:required}}!'); ‼️ RequiredStringException